andreaskweber/php-boilerplate/README.md

 ### Puppet

 [Puppet](https://puppetlabs.com/puppet/what-is-puppet) is used to manage your development infrastructure.
+See [Screenshot](docs/images/puppet/manifest.png).

 ### Debugging